 What’s more, even though most curling irons feature a rotating cord, you will find that often this cord still gets twisted while you work.
 Cordless irons are free from this issue.

-Equally, for those who travel a lot, you will need to have dual voltage for your curling iron if it requires mains electricity.
+For those who travel a lot, you will need to have dual voltage capabilities for your curling iron if it requires mains electricity.
 Moreover, you’ll usually need to purchase an extra plug adapter.
 Not only is this an extra cost, but it can be bulky in your suitcase.
 A cordless curling iron doesn’t require either of those things, making it a far better travel companion.
 This is especially true of cordless curling irons that recharge using USB chargers as they are the most adaptable tools to reload.

 Butane vs. Batteries